rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 ### How projects are structured

 There is a root [pom.xml](pom.xml) that builds all the application types.
-All application types such as `basic-producer` or `transient-consumer` inherits (maven term) from a common [parent](parent) project.
+All application types such as `fire-and-forget-producer` or `transient-consumer` inherits (maven term) from a common [parent](parent) project.
 The `parent` project centralizes dependencies and plugin configuration required by the children projects.

-All the code shared by the application types resides in the [common](common) project.
+Common code shared by all application types resides in the [common](common) project.
 Therefore, all applications types has `common` as a dependency too.

 ### How to deploy RabbitMQ

-By default, all the sample applications are configured to connect to a 3-node cluster.
+By default, all applications are configured to connect to a 3-node cluster.
-Under `src/main/resources` we can find a `application-cluster.yml` file with RabbitMQ's binder configuration that looks like this:
+Under `src/main/resources` of each application project there is an `application-cluster.yml` file with RabbitMQ's binder configuration that looks like this:
 ```yaml
 spring: